 Deliver As part of am integrated multi-platform campaign for Panasonic my video helped: triple sales, win sector dominance and deliver sales – 85% of the following year’s came from this campaign.

-So for businesses looking for new dynamic content delivery mechanisms that deliver great return-on-investment – white board videos are winners.
+So for businesses looking for new dynamic content delivery mechanisms that deliver great return-on-investment – videos are winners.
 And we can deliver the entire process, from ideas, through script & storyboard to delivery.